iszczesniak/cpp/templates/index.md

-* `__PRETTY_FUNCTION__` is replaced by a compiler (Clang, GCC) with the function name and the template arguments, so that we can examine how the template was instantiated,
+* `__PRETTY_FUNCTION__` is replaced by a compiler (Clang, GCC) with the function name and the template arguments, so that we can examine how the function template was instantiated,

 * the ellipsis (`...`) defines a *parameter pack* that accepts any number of arguments of the given kind (in that case of the type